 Architecture:

-- Full Kubernetes with air-gapped installation
+- Full Kubernetes with an air-gapped installation

-- USB-based updates (signed and verified)
+- USB-based updates, signed and verified

-- Separate management network for rare updates
+- A separate management network for the rare updates that do happen

 Scenario 3: My Homelab

-- Faster pulls from local registry
+- Faster image pulls from the local registry

 The Trade-offs